Kuldeepsinh-Vaghela/Spotify-Etl-Pipeline/Readme.md

           |-- tracks_data_transformed_<date>/
 ```

-## 🚀 Future Improvements
-- Add schema validation and error handling in the Glue job
-- Extend support to load artist and playlist metadata
-- Build dashboards using Amazon QuickSight or Tableau
-- Schedule daily summary aggregations and reporting

----

 > **Note:** All AWS resource names and paths have been generalized to avoid exposing sensitive or private identifiers.